raskask/aivero-challenge/README.md

 samples in (soft) real time of an incoming stream of signed 64-bit integers.
 Publish your result after processing the incoming number and in addition forward the incoming number to the verifying node.

+Think about how this can be made memory and compute efficient.

 Add documentation and further adjustments as you see fit.

 A rough guide to getting started can be found below.